igr/gart/WhyKotlin.md

 Another plus for Kotlin is a big JVM ecosystem.
 There are a lot of libraries available, and it is easy to find what you need, if you get stuck.
 For example, there is a gif creation library, or a ffmpeg wrapper, etc.

-From the 3rd party libraries, I use `box-2d` for physics simulation, `openrndr` for only a few math functions and geometry.
+From the 3rd party libraries, I use `box-2d` for physics simulation.

 ## Functional Enough